-Two of the most challenging problems professionals face when working with couples are affairs and trauma.
+Affairs and trauma are two of the most challenging issues clinicians face when working with couples.
 Both rupture trust and undermine the very foundation on which committed relationships are built.

-This 3-day training includes videos of Drs.
-John and Julie Gottman working with actual couples in their private practice, as well as engaging presentations and discussions about Gottman Method Couples Therapy.
-Participants will receive a clinical training manual filled with interventions that can immediately be put into practice, plus Powerpoint slides, presentation material, and articles.
-All participants will receive a Certificate of Completion for this workshop, from The Gottman Institute.
+This training includes videos of Drs.
+John and Julie Gottman working with real couples in their private practice, as well as engaging lectures and discussions about Gottman Method Couples Therapy.

 Dr. Julie Gottman describes the impact of PTSD on committed relationships using real examples of trauma caused by early abandonment, childhood abuse, and military combat.
 She demonstrates a therapeutic approach that interweaves individual PTSD treatment with Gottman Method Couples Therapy.

-Watch Paul and Shantel Patu, the couple featured in our Level 1 Clinical Training films, as they return to therapy with the Gottmans eight years later.
+Watch Paul and Shantel, the couple featured in our Level 1 Clinical Training and Therapy Sessions: Live videos, as they return to therapy with the Gottmans eight years later.
 These new films demonstrate powerful couples interventions for PTSD and trauma.

 Dr. John Gottman unfolds the science behind trust and betrayal and provides the tools needed to create trust and commitment in love relationships.
 The Gottmans describe their impactful “Atone, Attune, and Attach” model for treating affairs.
 This model provides clinicians with an unbiased approach that compassionately serves both partners as they struggle to rebuild a collapsed marriage.